bdanzi/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 $$\mathcal{L}(\alpha) \propto \prod_{i} f(m_{i}|\alpha)$$

-Note that for a specific dataset, the $dm$ factors which should be there are constnant.
+Note that for a specific dataset, the $dm$ factors which should be there are constant.
 They can therefore be absorbed into the constant of proportionality!

 The maximum likelihood esitmator for $\alpha$, usually written as $\hat{\alpha}$, is found by maximising $\mathcal{L}(\alpha)$.